 Stylers: Mix Curls in a Bottle into everything for shine.
 Terrible pj

-Sometimes try roller sets - classic glamor but I prefer my curls.
+Sometimes try roller sets or use a curling brush - classic glamor.
 Every day is a gift

 Oh no, I'm sorry to hear this.
 I know it doesn't help, but I think this is pretty common for the NICU.
 It seems like there was always a one step forward, two steps back kind of thing happening.
 Thinking of you and your family, deedles.